Titans back to waiting after NFL postpones game vs. Steelers

 The Titans are scheduled to host Buffalo (3-0) on Oct.
 11 depending on the results of daily testing.

-On Tuesday, the Titans (3-0) placed three players on the reserve/COVID-19 list, including key players defensive captain and lineman DaQuan Jones and long snapper Beau Brinkley.
-Outside linebacker Kamalei Correa became the fourth on that list Wednesday.
+On Tuesday, the Titans (3-0) placed three players on the reserve/COVID-19 list, including defensive captain and lineman DaQuan Jones and long snapper Beau Brinkley.
+Outside linebacker Kamalei Correa became the fourth on that list Wednesday, and rookie cornerback Kristian Fulton became the fifth Thursday.

 With the two new cases, the Titans’ total is now 12: five players and seven other organization members since last Saturday.
 Vrabel said he’s very confident the Titans have followed the contact tracing protocol to identify anyone at risk from being close together.